Winterizing Your Lake Tahoe Home to Avoid Costly Repairs – Tips and Tricks

-Please feel free to call or email me to discuss winterizing your Lake Tahoe home in more detail as I am happy to talk you through the steps to protect your home, offer contractor referrals, and help provide information that will make the winter months more enjoyable in Lake Tahoe.
+Winterizing your Lake Tahoe home is essential and can save you time, headaches and costly repairs.
+If you have any questions about winterizing your home I’m happy to talk you through the steps to protect your home, offer contractor referrals, and help provide information that will make the winter months more enjoyable in Lake Tahoe.

 Contact Dave Westall – Lake Tahoe Real Estate Agent